 For the past several weeks many blueberry growers have been seeing signs of water stress and drought in their blueberry fields.
 Experienced blueberry growers recognize the symptoms of drought and lack of water.
 Less experienced growers are perplexed as to what disease is killing their plants.
 It is important to be able to recognize the symptoms of water stress and drought.
 A factsheet on drought stress symptoms in blueberries has been posted at the Michigan Blueberry Facts website.

-leaf burn is a common symptom of drought stress in young plants.
+Marginal leaf burn is a common symptom of drought stress in young plants.

 Young blueberry plants are especially vulnerable because their roots tend to be shallow and the top soil depths dry out most quickly.
 Also, young plants create little shade, so the soil becomes very hot.
 As soils dry out lack of water causes edges and tips of blueberry leaves to dry out and turn brown.
 This symptom is often confused with burn from a pesticide spray.

-two drought stressed blueberry bushes show symptoms next to a less
+The two drought stressed blueberry bushes show symptoms next to a less

-bush.
+stressed bush.
 The healthy looking bush had shriveled fruit.